JonathanLyashko/misc-docs/uwaterloo/wsl-vpn-setup.md

 # UWaterloo VPN Install on WSL

 This is a guide for setting up the University of Waterloo's VPN on wsl.
-I personally used this method rather than the traditional windows ui based install as there was no Cisco Secure Client release available for my ARM based Windows machine at the time.
+I personally used this method rather than the traditional Windows UI based install as there was no Cisco Secure Client release available for my ARM based Windows machine at the time.
 The following steps will be outlined:
 1. Install and configure the University of Waterloo's VPN client in WSL.
 2. Use `tmux` for managing terminal sessions.
 3. Set up and use SSH to connect to remote servers.